The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

-\begin{proof} The submodule of graphs containing internal vertices is a multiplicative ideal and a cooperadic coideal, so all we are left to prove is that $\rho_{*}$ is compatible with differentials.
-Since $\rho'_{*}$ was a chain map, we must only prove that if $\Gamma$ has internal vertices, then $\rho_{*}(d \Gamma) = 0$.
+\begin{proof} The submodule of reduced graphs containing internal vertices is a multiplicative ideal and a cooperadic coideal, so all we are left to prove is that $\rho_{*}$ is compatible with differentials.
+Since $\rho'_{*}$ was a chain map, we must only prove that if $\Gamma$ is a reduced graph with internal vertices, then $\rho_{*}(d \Gamma) = 0$.

 If a summand of $d\Gamma$ still contains an internal vertex, then it is mapped to zero by definition of $\rho_{*}$.
-The only parts of the differential that can remove all internal vertices are the contraction of dead ends and the splitting off of an internal component containing all the internal vertices of $\Gamma$.
-By the definition of $\Graphs^{\varepsilon}_{R}$, splitting off an internal component can yield a nonzero graph only if that internal component contains a single vertex, i.e.\ if we are dealing with a dead end.

-Reusing the proof of \Cref{lem.fgczero}, we can see that the contraction of that dead end cancels out with the splitting of that dead end after applying $\rho_{*}$.
-We thus get $\rho_{*}(d \Gamma) = 0$ as expected. \end{proof}
+So we need to look for the summands of the differential that can remove all internal vertices at once.